mceSystems/javascript/README.md

    - Strive to write many small pure functions, and minimize where mutations occur.
    - Be cautious about stubs and mocks - they can make your tests more brittle.
    - We primarily use [`mocha`](https://www.npmjs.com/package/mocha) at Airbnb. [`tape`](https://www.npmjs.com/package/tape) is also used occasionally for small, separate modules.
-   - 100% test coverage is a good goal to strive for, even if it's not always practical to reach it.
+   - 100% test coverage is a good goal to strive for, even if it"s not always practical to reach it.
    - Whenever you fix a bug, _write a regression test_.
 A bug fixed without a regression test is almost certainly going to break again in the future.

 **[⬆ back to top](#table-of-contents)**